-- Serve as a non-voting member of the Elections Committee and provide advice when needed. - Work with the Co-Chairs and Board liaison of the Elections Committee to solicit nominees for new Board members and President-elect. - · Contact nominees running for President-elect - · Prepare reports for the Fall and Spring NARST Board Meetings. - · Coordinate an update of the NARST Policies and Procedures and Bylaws. - · Consult with Executive Committee on issues as they arise. - Every 5 years, chair the search committee to identify new JRST editors.
+Serve as a non-voting member of the Elections Committee and provide advice when needed. • Work with the Co-Chairs and Board liaison of the Elections Committee to solicit nominees for new Board members and President-elect. • Help recruiting nominees and contact nominees running for President-elect • Prepare reports for the Fall and Spring NARST Board Meetings. necessa Coordinate an update of the NARST Policies and Procedures, Handbook , and, when y, Bylaws and oversee revisions made by the Executive Director. • Consult with Executive Committee on issues as they arise.
+Every 5 years, chair the search committee to identify new JRST editors.